scholtzm/vapor/docs/VAPOR.md

     },
     dataDir: './data'
 };
+bot.init(config);
 ```
 <a name="Vapor+use"></a>
 ### vapor.use(plugin, data)
-Use external plugin.
+Use plugin.

-You can either specify a built-in plugin or use your own custom plugin.
+You can either specify a built-in plugin or use a custom plugin.

 **Kind**: instance method of <code>[Vapor](#Vapor)</code>